postmanlabs/labs-docs/src/pages/docs/administration/managing-your-team.md

 ## Invites

 Invitations are sent to individuals you opt to add to your Postman team.
 Only admins are able to send, delete, and resend these.
+However, other members of the team can request to invite members to the team.
+These requests must be approved by an admin.
+Once approved, an invite will be sent to the individual.

-To allow Postman users from your company to request to join your team, [make your team discoverable](/docs/collaborating-in-postman/collaboration-intro/#making-your-team-discoverable).
+To allow Postman users from your company to request to join your team, [enable team discovery](/docs/collaborating-in-postman/collaboration-intro/#making-your-team-discoverable).

 ### Inviting to a team

 Navigate to [Manage Team](https://go.postman.co/team) and select **Invite Users**.
-Enter the email address of the individual you'd like to invite, then **Send invitations**.
+Enter the email address of the individual you would like to invite, click **Add**, then **Send invitations**.

+Alternatively, you can invite users to your team via links.
+To do so, select **Get Link**.

 <img alt="Invite users to team" src="https://assets.postman.com/postman-docs/invite-users-to-team.jpg" width="350px"/>